Paul Smith (Christian music singer): Solo

 In 1986, Smith signed with Dayspring Records a division of the Word Records.
 Live and Learn was a successful album in the Christian music marketplace.
 He only recorded three albums on this label.
 By 1990, the record label StarSong pulled away from Word Records and became part of Sparrow Records.
 Many artists including The Imperials had left Word and signed with StarSong, and Smith also made the move.
-Human Touch was released in 1991.
+Human Touch was released in 1991, on the strength of its singles "I Got Love" and "Under a Moonlit Night".
 It would be his only album released on that label.

 Smith continued to tour through the early 1990s—but did not have a new album out until 1994—when he signed a contract with Integrity Music to release Extra Measure.
 The album charted, but the success did not last.
 He later served as Music Minister at the First Baptist Church of Colleyvile, Texas.
 In 2006, Smith's long awaited album Soli Deo was released independently.
 "Soli Deo is not a huge departure from the musical style that made Paul a highly recognizable voice in contemporary Christian music in the '80s."

-In 2010, Smith reunited with former Imperials members Armond Morales and Dave Will, to record and tour.
+In 2010, Smith reunited with former Imperials members, Armond Morales and Dave Will, to record and tour.